afernandezrios90/load-testing-app/README.md

 - Spikes --> High punctual load (ideal for testing resiliency)

 > [!TIP]
-> Uncomment the code area of one of the test, or create the test stages from scratch (the ones are simple guidelines to start working with it).
+> Uncomment the code area of one of the test, or create the test stages from scratch (the existing ones are simple guidelines to start working with it).
 One example:
 > ```js
 > /* Option 3: Spike Test */
 > /*